navyasripenmetsa/PixiePlanner/README.md

 - 📈 Weekly progress bar
 - 📅 Upcoming tasks list with title, due date, and status
 - ➕ Add Task button for quick task creation
+***
+⏰ **Reminders** – Smart notifications to keep users on track and motivated.

+- 📬 **Daily Task Summary** – Sent every morning with a quick overview.
+   _Example: “Hey Rahul!
+You have 3 tasks due today.
+Stay focused!”_
+- 📅 **Upcoming Deadline Warning** – Sent 1 day before a task is due.
+   _Example: “Reminder: Your Physics Mock Test is due tomorrow.”_
+- ⚠️ **Missed Task Alert** – Notifies users about overdue tasks.
+   _Example: “Oops!
+You missed your English assignment.
+Update it now.”_
+- 📊 **Weekly Progress Report** – Recap of completed and pending tasks, plus personalized productivity tips.